Practically everything is getting more expensive in America - Local News 8

 In March alone, consumer prices climbed 0.6%.
 That was more than expected, as well as the largest increase since August 2012.

-The question remains: Is this a temporary sugar rush from stimulus or the start of longer-term inflation that could eat into corporate profits?
-We don’t have those answers yet.
+The question remains: The question remains: Is this a temporary sugar rush from the reopening of the economy, or the start of price hikes that could eat into corporate profits and persuade consumers to stop spending?

+The jury is still out, but economists predict inflation will continue to heat up over the summer months, especially as people are starting to travel again.

 Last week’s report on producer price inflation, which measures the change in sale prices for goods and services, also came in above expectations.